 Many of the funds we manage, the funds in which we invest and portfolio companies within our funds and customized separate accounts currently rely on credit facilities either to facilitate efficient investing or for speculative purposes.
-If While interest rates have historically been low, various economic factors have recently resulted in a significant increase in interest rates and the rate of inflation, and may also reduce credit availability, all of which may adversely affect the ability of our funds are unable to obtain financing, or achieve attractive rates of return and adversely affect the underlying value of our carried interest.
-Our funds or the companies in which our funds invest are unable to access raise capital in the structured credit, leveraged loan and high yield bond markets (or do so only at increased cost), the results of their operations may suffer if such markets.
+While interest rates have historically been low, various economic factors have recently resulted in a significant increase in interest rates and the rate of inflation, and may also reduce credit availability, all of which may adversely affect the ability of our funds to achieve attractive rates of return and adversely affect the value of our carried interest.
+Our funds and the companies in which our funds invest raise capital in the structured credit, leveraged loan and high yield bond markets.
 If elevated interest rates persist or further increase or credit markets experience continued or increasing dislocations, contractions or volatility, our funds' results of operations, and in turn ours, will suffer.
 Any such events could adversely impact our funds' ability to invest efficiently, and may impact the returns of our funds' investments.

-The absence of available sources of sufficient debt financing for extended periods of time or an increase in either the general levels of interest rates or in the risk spread demanded by sources of indebtedness would make it more expensive to finance those investments, and, in the case of rising interest rates, decrease the value of fixed-rate debt investments made by our funds.
-Certain investments may also be financed through fund-level debt credit facilities, which may or may not be available for refinancing at the end of their respective terms.
+The absence of available sources of sufficient debt financing for extended periods of time or an increase in either the general levels of interest rates or in the risk spread demanded by sources of indebtedness would make it more expensive to finance those investments, and, in the case of interest rates, decrease the value of fixed-rate debt investments made by our funds.
+Certain investments may also be financed through fund-level credit facilities, which may or may not be available for refinancing at the end of their respective terms.
 Further, the cost of borrowing may not be covered by the appreciation of the assets in the investment, which could be exacerbated in difficult market conditions and adversely impact our revenues.
 Finally, limitations on the deductibility of interest expense on indebtedness used to finance our funds' investments reduce the after-tax rates of return on the affected investments and make it more costly to use debt financing.
 Any of these factors may have an adverse impact on our business, results of operations and financial condition.

-Similarly, private markets fund funds' portfolio companies regularly utilize the corporate debt markets to obtain additional financing for their operations.
-The leveraged capital structure of such businesses increases the exposure of the funds' portfolio companies to adverse economic factors such as rising interest rates, financial institution risks, downturns in the economy or deterioration in the condition of such business or its industry.
+Similarly, private markets funds' portfolio companies regularly utilize the corporate debt markets to obtain additional financing for their operations.
+The leveraged capital structure of such businesses increases the exposure of the funds' portfolio companies to adverse economic factors such as fluctuating interest rates, financial institution risks, downturns in the economy or deterioration in the condition of such business or its industry.
 Any adverse impact caused by the use of leverage by portfolio companies in which we directly or indirectly invest could in turn adversely affect the returns of our funds.